-Pavan and Harish are friends and they noticed that the water level in the well of their village reduces during summer and rises during the rainy season.
-The level is shown by the steps made.
+Pavan and Harish are friends and they noticed that the water level in the well of their village (where steps are observed) reduces during summer and rises during the rainy season.
+The level was shown by the steps made.
 They used the idea of the number of steps of the well and prepared a model of the well using a glass jar.
 They pasted a strip showing integers with steps below zero as -1, -2, -3 and steps above zero as 1, 2, 3, 4 and so on.
-They took zero as the level of water on the first day they observed.
+They took zero as the levels of water on the steps, the day they observed.

-They use this jar to depict the water level, taking out water when water level fell in the well and adding water when it rose.
-They recorded the water level when above the base step level as positive and below it as negative.
-They got a record of the rise and fall of water.
-We will now study the water in the jar.
-Let us think.
+They use this jar to depict the water level, taking out water when water level falls in the well and adding water when it rises.
+They were able to record the water level in the well as above the base step level as positive and below it as negative.

-- 1. What happens when water is poured into the jar? - 2.
-What happens when water is removed from the jar from the zero level?
+Now say 1.
+What happens when water is poured into the jar?

+2. What happens when water is removed from the jar from the zero level?